n3nx/template/CONTRIBUTING.md

 # The N3N Division Contributor Guidelines

-Hello Friend,
+Greetings,

-You are here to contribute to this project right?
+Are you ready to contribute to our project?

-Welcome aboard!
-This project is created by the team at the NCRYPTO Opensource Privacy and Security Norms division informally known as the [N3N](https://n3n.org).
-We're glad you're interested in contributing!
-We welcome contributions from people of all backgrounds who are interested in making great software with us.
+We're excited to have you on board!
+This project is led by the team at the NCRYPTO Opensource Privacy and Security Norms division, affectionately known as [N3N](https://n3n.org).
+Your interest in contributing is highly appreciated, and we encourage individuals from all backgrounds who share a passion for creating exceptional software.

-At N3N, our motto is Privacy, Independency, Transparency and Security.
-We envision to empower everyone to maintain their own privacy and security in a trivial way to live a hygienic digital life.
-To do this, we're exploring and pushing the boundaries of new technologies, and sharing our learnings with the open source community.
-By being transparent about it, enables us to make you more independent in a way that preserves your rights to privacy while establishing your security on the digital space.
+N3N is driven by the principles of Privacy, Independency, Transparency, and Security.
+Our mission is to empower everyone to effortlessly uphold their privacy and security for a cleaner digital life.
+We achieve this by pushing the boundaries of technology and openly sharing our insights with the broader open-source community.
+Our commitment to transparency aims to make you more independent, safeguarding your rights to privacy and digital security.

-If you have ideas for collaboration, email us at [we@n3n.org](mailto:we@n3n.org).
+If you have collaboration ideas, feel free to reach out to us at [we@n3n.org](mailto:we@n3n.org).

-Our heartfelt thanks,
+Thank you for joining us on this journey,

 The N3N Authors

 ## Issues

-### Security Vulnerablity
+### Security Vulnerability

-Anything above all, we are a cybersecurity organization and we do believe in the importance of finding vulnerablity and mitigating associated threats as quickly as possible.
-To report security vulnerablities in our software, please refer to our [security policy].
+First and foremost, as a cybersecurity organization, we prioritize the discovery and swift mitigation of vulnerabilities and associated threats.
+To report security vulnerabilities in our software, please consult our [security policy].

-Also at Knytx Labs, We're hiring full-time, aptly skilled hackers to work with us!
-Check out our current job postings [here](https://knytx.com/jobs).
+By the way, at Knytx Labs, we're actively seeking full-time, highly skilled hackers to join our team!
+Explore our current job opportunities [here](https://knytx.com/jobs).

 ### Feature Requests

-If you have ideas or how to improve our projects, you can suggest features by opening a GitHub issue.
-Make sure to include details about the feature or change, and describe any uses cases it would enable.
+Have ideas on how to enhance our projects?
+Feel free to propose features by opening a GitHub issue.
+Be sure to provide details about the feature or change and describe any use cases it would enable.

-Feature requests will be tagged as `enhancement` and their status will be updated in the comments of the issue.
+We'll tag feature requests as `enhancement`, and their status will be regularly updated in the issue comments.

 ### Bugs

-When reporting a bug or unexpected behaviour in a project, make sure your issue describes steps to reproduce the behaviour, including the platform you were using, what steps you took, and any error messages.
+When reporting a bug or unexpected behavior in a project, ensure your issue includes detailed steps to reproduce the behavior.
+Specify the platform you were using, the steps you took, and any error messages encountered.

-Reproducible bugs will be tagged as `bug` and their status will be updated in the comments of the issue.
+Reproducible bugs will be tagged as `bug`, and we'll keep you informed about their status through the comments on the issue.

 ### Wontfix

-Issues will be closed and tagged as `wontfix` if we decide that we do not wish to implement it, usually due to being misaligned with the project vision or out of scope.
-We will comment on the issue with more detailed reasoning.
+Issues that won't be addressed will be closed and tagged as `wontfix`.
+This decision is typically made if an issue is misaligned with the project vision or falls outside the project's scope.
+We'll provide detailed reasoning in the issue comments.

 ## Contribution Workflow